Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 When they roll your fingerprints, it generates something called an FBI number and a state ID number, okay?

-Or a SID, FBI and a CID.
+Or a SID, FBI and a SID.

 I got FBI number because I used to work for the government, so they had to fingerprint me.

-Yeah, you could go ahead and work and get your record expunged or whatever maybe, but a law enforcement officer is always gonna be able to pull your records, okay?
+So what happens is when you get arrested for a felony and you get convicted, et cetera, yeah, you could go ahead and work and get your record expunged or whatever it may be, but a law enforcement officer is always going to be able to pull your records.

 Even if it's juvenile records, they'll be able to pull them and figure out what actually happened.

-So you're never really safe, okay?
+So you're never really safe.

 Way more.